Arvid Lindman: First Premiership

+Conflicts within the Right

+Lindman was said to represent a new type of prime minister.
+As an industrialist, he was in tune with the major transformations then under way in economic policy.
+Ivar Anderson writes in his biography that, during his first premiership, Lindman "had a certain tendency to regard his colleagues as a business leader sees his department heads".

+Both principled and personal disagreements lay behind several ministerial reshuffles involving Erik Trolle, Lars Tingsten, and Alfred Petersson.
+Tingsten and Petersson would later became some of Lindman most fierce opponents.
+Tensions also existed within the conservative camp.
+Many conservative members of First Chamber mistrusted Lindman’s willingness to compromise.
+Among these was the prominent arch-conservative statesman Ernst Trygger, whose election as leader of the Protectionist Party in 1909 had been unsuccessfully opposed by Lindman.
+Relations between Lindman and Trygger remained cold and strained.
+Trygger saw him as "dangerously inclined to sacrifice conservative principles", whereas Lindman, in Anderson’s words, was "outgoing, practical, impulsive, and eager to achieve results."

+The government resigned after the expected conservative setback in the 1911 election.
+Lindman assumed the role as Leader of the Opposition, while also beginning the work that would become his life’s major political project: the creation of a solid and well-organised Conservative Party.

 Between premierships (1911–1928)

 Lindman subsequently entered the Second Chamber in 1912, where he became chairman of the Lantmanna and bourgeois Party (Swedish: Lantmanna- och borgarpartiet) in 1913.
 In 1917, he briefly served as Minister for Foreign Affairs in Carl Swartz’s cabinet.
 As a senior conservative figure, Lindman advised the King on forming the Hammarskjöld and Swartz governments, aiming to prevent Ernst Trygger’s hardline faction from taking power.

 From 1913 to 1935, Lindman chaired the General Electoral League (Allmänna valmansförbundet) — the national organization of Sweden’s right-wing parties and the direct predecessor of today’s Moderate Party.
 As party leader, he modernized the conservative movement after the introduction of universal male suffrage in 1918, establishing an effective national structure, pioneering campaign flights and poster advertising, and professionalizing election strategy.

-Cossack Election
+Cossack election and second premiership

-After a bitter election campaign in 1928, during which the Social Democrats suffered heavy losses, Lindman again became Prime Minister, leading a minority right-wing government.
+After a bitter election campaign in 1928, during which the Social Democrats suffered heavy losses, Lindman again became prime minister, leading a minority right-wing government.
 His cabinet promoted industrial peace through a Conference on Labor Relations in 1928 and pursued moderate protectionist policies.

 Arvid Lindman (left) and Ernst Trygger (center) at the Courtyard of Stockholm Palace, 1928.

 The government resigned in 1930 after the Free-Minded Liberals and Social Democrats blocked a proposal to increase tariffs on grain — meant to support Sweden’s agricultural sector.
 The interwar years that followed were marked by parliamentary fragmentation and short-lived minority governments.
-Arvid Lindman married Annie Almström in 1888.
-The couple had three children, including Gunnar Lindman, who became an engineer and industrialist.